Simple proofs for Furstenberg sets over finite fields: Entropy formulation for the Kakeya problem

 We will prove Theorem \ref{thm:entropicFurstenbergRecurse} using the polynomial method for the case $k=1$ and the general case will follow from an inductive argument by composing a sequence of onto maps.
-For that reason, let us restate the $k=1$ case separately.
+For that reason, we restate the $k=1$ case separately.

 \begin{restatable}[Entropic bound for $k=1$]{theorem}{entropicKakeya} For any random variable $R$ supported over $\F_q^n$ there exists an onto linear map $\phi: \F^n_q\rightarrow \F^{n-1}_q$ such that